 The study area was divided into three compartments which include the Arable farm area, Agroforestry unit, and Wetland for the purpose of this study.
 Counting stations (Sutherland, 2009) was used to collect data on bird species richness and diversity Counting stations or predefined spots were established in roosting sites, wetland and feeding sites as well as forest edges.
-Counting bands of the50m radius were used for all the stations.
+Counting bands of the 50m radius were used for all the stations.
 The minimum distance between two counting per each study sites stations was 200m.
 The number of counting stations was determined by the site size.
-In all, 45 counting station were used, 15counting stations in each compartment were laid out.
-On arrival at the sites, birds were allowed to settle before recording all the birds seen or heard for a predetermined time (20min).
-Bird calls were also recorded with a voice recorder and played back later for confirmation.
-Physical features of birds were sighted but could not be identified immediately when taken, field guidebook of West African birds(Burrow and Demey, 2011) was used to identify the bird species and bird calls was used to confirm the presence of nocturnal bird species within the study site.
+In all, 45 counting station were used, 15 counting stations in each compartment were laid out.
+On arrival at the sites, birds were allowed to settle before recording all the birds seen or heard for a predetermined time (20 min).
+Bird calls were sighted but could not be identified immediately when taken, field guidebook of West African birds (Burrow and Demey, 2011) was used to identify the bird species and bird calls was used to confirm the presence of nocturnal bird species within the study site.